consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/lexer_and_parser_definition.md

 > **TIP** Gradle plugin [gradle-grammarkit-plugin](https://github.com/JetBrains/gradle-grammar-kit-plugin) can be used alternatively.

-See [Implementing Lexer](/reference_guide/custom_language_support/implementing_lexer.md) for more information about using _JFlex_ with the IntelliJ Platform.
+See [Implementing Lexer](/reference_guide/custom_language_support/implementing_lexer.md) for more information about using _JFlex_ with the Consulo.

 ## 4.3.
 Define a Lexer Adapter
-The JFlex lexer needs to be adapted to the IntelliJ Platform Lexer API.
+The JFlex lexer needs to be adapted to the Consulo Lexer API.
 This is done by subclassing [`FlexAdapter`](upsource:///platform/core-api/src/com/intellij/lexer/FlexAdapter.java).

 ```java